 One is left with the feeling that, although Murstein's opening essay did relate to several of the chapters, as did Winch's closing essay, basically the book is unintegrated and noncumulative, with each contributor having a strong interest in a particular theory (balance, exchange, etc.) and limiting himself exclusively to that.
 More concerted effort to state all the key propositions of relevant theories, analyze interrelations, and to define the key variables more specifically is sorely needed.
 Then, perhaps, this area will attract more researchers.
-It would also be helpful if the key people in this area would take each other's work more into account and see its impact on their own research and theory.
-This book may well help to make such developments more likely and in this sense it is surely a useful addition to the study of interpersonal attraction.
-PR

-Separation: Journal of a Marriage.
+It would also be helpful if the key people in this area would take each other's work more into account and see its impact on their own research and theSeparation: Journal of a Marriage.
 Eve Baguedor.
 New York, NY: Simon & Schuster, 1972.
 (219 pp.; \$5.95).
 Reviewed by the Rev. Leon Smith, Ed.D.

-A moving account of the separation of a husband and a wife, this book reads so much like a novel that I had the feeling it was produced by a professional writer rather than by the estranged wife herself.
+A moving account of the separation of a husband and a wife, this book reads so much like a novel that t had the feeling it was produced by a professional writer rather than by the estranged wife herself.